 Perth NRM held its AGM on Wednesday, 30th October, with a public event to share its vision for 2050, The New Normal.
-The Vision has been developed throughout the year to articulate the organisation’s hopes for a future that is aspirational, and more importantly, achievable.
+The Vision has been developed to articulate the organisation’s hopes for a future that is aspirational and achievable.

 Kerry-Ann Winmar gave the Welcome to Country address, gave a blessing and shared the story of the moodjar, known colloquially as the WA Christmas Tree [or Nuytsia floribunda], which flowers during Kambarang.